Spinach Mushroom Enchiladas

 - In a large saucepan, bring the water, lime juice, chicken bouillon, garlic powder and remaining seasoned salt to a boil, stirring to dissolve bouillon.
 Stir in the sour cream, cilantro and reserved mushroom mixture; heat through.

-- Place a scant 3 tablespoons spinach mixture down the center of each tortilla; roll up and place seam side down in a greased 13-in. x 9-in. baking dish.
+- Place a scant 3 tablespoons spinach mixture down the center of each tortilla; roll up and place seam side down in a greased 13x9-in. baking dish.
 Spoon sauce over top; sprinkle with cheese.
 Bake, uncovered, at 350° for 14-18 minutes or until heated through.
 Sprinkle with pepper flakes if desired.
-Yield: 6 servings.

 These are so flavorful and delicious!
 We actually forgot that they didn't contain meat.
 To spice things up a bit, we added crushed red pepper into the spinach mixture as well as the sauce.
 I love the pizazz that the cilantro and lime give the sauce.
 Check out our review and pic here: http://onecoupleskitchen.blogspot.com/2012/02/spinach-mushroom-enchiladas.html

 So so so good.
 Veganized and y'all will need to double the sauce.
 It is a strong lime flavor.
 I used all the lime and loved it.
 You can try adding a bit at a time and seeing where to stop.
 LOVED IT!

 i really liked the sauce, so i double just the sauce portion. it is addictive and great as a cold snack, so be careful!